Protection of Children Act 1978: Collages

 In Goodland v DPP (2000), Lord Justice Simon Brown ruled that "an image made by an exhibit which obviously consists, as this one does, of parts of two different photographs sellotaped together cannot be said to appear to be "a photograph".
 This means that, if an item does not appear to be a single photograph, it does not fall within the scope of the Protection of Children Act.
 A photocopy or scan of such an item may appear to be a single photograph and so fall under the Act and could therefore be illegal if it shows a child and is judged to be indecent.

 Sentencing

-The sentencing guidelines for offences committed contrary to the Protection of Children Act were decided by the Sentencing Advisory Panel, to assist with sentencing during R v Oliver et al.The levels of indecency are as follows:
+The sentencing guidelines for offences committed contrary to the Protection of Children Act were decided by the Sentencing Advisory Panel, to assist with sentencing during R v Oliver et al..
+They have since been updated by the Sentencing Council.

+The categories of indecent images are as follows:

 Judges use the following guidelines when sentencing someone who has been convicted under the Protection of Children Act:

-Images which are below the threshold for Level 1 - but which are judged to be indecent by a jury - will be treated as Level 1 images during sentencing; therefore a naturist image or a fashion shoot with no erotic posing will be treated as a Level 1 indecent image of a child, if judged to be indecent.

-A person who is convicted of an offence under the Protection of Children Act is also likely to be banned from working with children in the United Kingdom, and ordered to sign the Sex Offenders Register.
-They are also barred from working in the legal and medical professions and will be dishonourably discharged from HM Armed Forces.
+A person who is convicted of an offence under the Protection of Children Act is also likely to be barred from working with children in the United Kingdom, and will be ordered to sign the Sex Offenders Register.